-Welcome Home: Creating a More Affordable Future is a planning and action initiative to create more diverse and affordable housing options that can help secure Pacific Grove’s social, physical and economic well-being now and into the future.
+Welcome Home: Creating a More Affordable Future- Planning and action initiative to create more diverse and affordable housing options that can help secure Pacific Grove’s social, physical and economic well-being now and into the future.
+To learn more about the Planning Commission's Involvement in the Welcome Home Initiative, click here.

 Housing Study Session- Review of Senate Bill 9 (SB9) and the impact in Pacific Grove.